 Toll-free : 1-855-336-8568

 By sending your complaint or your disclosure to:

-Centre des services à la clientèle et des plaintes
+Direction de l'amélioration des services à la clientèle et de la gestion des plaintes

 Ministère de la Famille

 600, rue Fullum, 5e étage

 following form (in French).